kjk/notionapi/README.md

 # About notionapi

 This is an unofficial, Go API for https://notion.so.
-Limited write capabilities.
+Mostly for reading, limited write capabilities.

 It allows you to retrieve content of a Notion page in structured format.